openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/parasubiculum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Parasubiculum' is a regional part of brain.
-It is part of the hippocampal formation.
+   :definition: Is a regional part of brain.
+Is part of the hippocampal formation. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004683) ('is_a' and 'relationship')]
    :description: A transitional zone between the presubiculum and the entorhinal area in the mouse (Paxinos-2001), the rat (Swanson-1998) and the primate (Zilles-1990).
-Defined on the basis of cytoarchitecture, it is more similar to the presubiculum than to the entorhinal area (Zilles-1990). (from Brain Info)
+Defined on the basis of cytoarchitecture, it is more similar to the presubiculum than to the entorhinal area (Zilles-1990). (from Brain Info) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004683)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108477
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004683#parasubiculum-1
    :name: parasubiculum